empfunden/cpp-interview/README.md

 ### Some things to consider

 We expect that solving this will take you about two hours of active development (i.e. research, typing, validation) time, although you're free to take as much or as little time as you want.
-Your implementation should prioritize correctness and simplicity, rather than performance, generality, or the accurate simulation of real-world collision avoidance systems (although none of these are bad).
+Your implementation should prioritize correctness and maintainability, rather than performance, generality, or the accurate simulation of real-world collision avoidance systems.
+None of those other qualities are bad, however, and we'd certainly welcome a solution that incorporated them; you can also comment in `DOCUMENTATION.md` about how you'd extend the software along those other axes.

 Here are some of the things we'll be looking for in your solution:
   * Can you understand the development environment and be productive in it?
   * Can you create a straightforward and effective solution in a reasonable amount of time?
-  * Can you communicate fluently about technical material?
+  * Can you write technical material that's and useful to its audience?
   * Is there any unnecessary complexity?
 Is the amount of abstraction appropriate?
   * Does it resemble software that others would want to maintain in perpetuity?
   * Does it demonstrate an awareness for contemporary best practices in C++?